 Dental health is an important part of your dog’s overall wellness and should not be overlooked.
 This is even more so if you own Samoyed, who are more prone to dental problems than some breeds.

 Dental disease is the most common chronic problem in pets, affecting 80% of all dogs by age two.
 And unfortunately, your Samoyed is more likely than other dogs to have problems with her teeth.
-It starts with tartar build-up on the teeth and progresses to infection of the gums and roots of the teeth.
-So dental health check up is a very useful for your dogs or puppies.
+It starts with tartar build-up on the teeth and progresses to infection of the teeth, gums and roots.
+So dental health check-up is very useful for your dogs or puppies.

 Love & affection

 Love and affection are useful for every dog.
-If you give a love and affection to your Samoyed than the dog will love you back.
-Your Samoyed puppy will be a member of your family, So Give lots of love and affection for your cute puppy.
+Suppose you give love and affection to your Samoyed, then the dog will love you back.
+Your Samoyed puppy will be a member of your family, So Give lots of love and affection to your cute puppy.
 Most importantly, spend time with your dog because that your dog needs love and affection.

 Feed Healthy food

 Feeding a healthy meal in the dog’s life is the most important.
-In this day there are many healthy foods are available in the market so that you can choose any healthy food for your dog.
-Because healthy food is the most important for dog health care.
+On this day, many healthy foods are available in the market so that you can choose any healthy food for your dog.
+Healthy food is the most important for dog health care.
 The young Samoyed, in general, is not a hearty eater as most breeds his size.
 He must often be encouraged with meat juices or bacon grease mixed in the food to entice him to eat.

 Avoid toxic foods

 Toxic foods are detrimental to every life, so it is important to know which foods are harmful to your Samoyed puppies.
-Currently, many foods are useful for humans, but they are toxic to Sammy dog.
-There are many toxic foods are like grapes, Alcohol, Nuts, beer, raw bread dough, chocolate, garlic, and onions any other foods are included in a toxic food so don’t feed these types of food for your lovely puppy.
+Currently, many foods are useful for humans, but they are toxic to Sammy’s dog.
+Many toxic foods are like grapes, Alcohol, Nuts, beer, raw bread dough, chocolate, garlic, and onions.
+Any other foods are included in a toxic food, so don’t feed these types of food to your lovely puppy.